jorgepiloto/tsundoku/README.md

 generated project folder to render final PDF file which holds a brief tutorial on main features of the template and how to use those.

-Build your own template by simply running:
+To start creating your own template, you will need to download the associated cookiecutter `*.zip` file and read it with this particular tool by simply
+running:

 ```bash
 cookiecutter https://github.com/jorgepiloto/tsundoku/releases/download/0.1/article_template.zip